CSC207-2022F-UofT/course-project-scrabble/README.md

 ![image](/resources/RulesPage.png)

 ## Third Step: Create Game
 Clicking on the `Create Game` button will result in the following page.
 This button allows a user to start a new game from scratch with new player's names.
 The resulting page will pop up asking for the user to input their names.
+The `Load Game` button will bypass the next step and skip to step 5.
+If the user loads a game that does not exist, a small popup warning will appear.
+Otherwise, the `Load Game` feature allows for games to start and stop while saving locally.
 ![image](/resources/CreateGamePage.png)

 ## Fourth Step: Start Game